 Educators

 Who can participate?
 Montpelier Seminars are open to full-time teachers at accredited public, charter, private, or parochial schools.
 The primary audience is High School and Middle School teachers.

+How much does a seminar cost?
 Applying is free.
 The only cost for accepted applicants is an $85 non-refundable registration fee to be paid within 2-3 weeks of acceptance in order to confirm their place in a Seminar for Educators.
-Thanks to the generosity of private donors, scholarships cover the cost of accommodations, meals, materials, scholar honoraria, etc. For teachers not funded by a Montpelier scholarship, the cost is $1,100 and there is no travel reimbursement.)
-Additionally, a limited travel reimbursement is provided at different tiers*:
+Thanks to the generosity of private donors, scholarships covering the cost of accommodations, meals, materials, scholar honoraria, etc.

+Educators